beyondessential/tamanu-open/docs/models.md

 ### ReferenceData

 Reference data is a core table in Tamanu that allows for huge amounts of customisation across deployments.
 There are many types of reference data, all used to populate the app with data such as locations, drugs, allergies, diagnoses, and many more.
-Each deployment has a reference data excel sheet that is imported to the sync server and syncs down to lan and mobile devices to populate data in the apps.
+Each deployment has a reference data excel sheet that is imported to the central server and syncs down to facility and mobile devices to populate data in the apps.

 A reference data item has a name, a code, and an ID (where "code" is just a unique string for that reference data item within its type, for eg an ICD10 code).
 If a type of reference data requires additional metadata beyond these fields, then it should be split out into a separate table.